Markets

 Source: TradingView

 The geopolitical impact on gold prices has intensified since 2022.
-Russia’s war in Ukraine, Middle East endless conflicts, strained US-China relations, and the rise of the front of Latin America keep global investors defensive.
+Russia’s war in Ukraine, the Middle East's endless conflicts, strained US-China relations, and the rise of the front of Latin America keep global investors defensive.
 These conditions elevate gold’s role as the premier safe haven asset.

 Every spike in tension correlates with inflows into gold-backed products.
 Even temporary de-escalations have not dented the broader trajectory, suggesting that safe-haven demand is structural rather than cyclical.
-This underpins the bullish gold price forecast 2025.
+This underpins the bullish gold price forecast for 2026.

 Gold has historically thrived when fiat currencies lose value.
 Persistent inflation and fiscal deficits erode purchasing power, fueling demand for inflation hedge investment assets.
 The US dollar impact on gold prices highlights this mechanism clearly.
 Since 2020, American consumers have lost nearly 20% of their purchasing power in US dollars, according to data from the Bureau of Labor Statistics.